syedhali/EZAudio/README.md

 // Initialize the microphone instance and assign it a delegate to receive the audio data callbacks self.microphone = [EZMicrophone microphoneWithDelegate:self];
 ```
-Alternatively, you could also use the shared microphone instance and just assign it a delegate.
+Alternatively, you could also use the shared `EZMicrophone` instance and just assign its `EZMicrophoneDelegate`.
 ```objectivec
 // Assign a delegate to the shared instance of the microphone to receive the audio data callbacks [EZMicrophone sharedMicrophone].microphoneDelegate = self;